armbian/documentation/docs/Developer-Guide_Building-with-Docker.md

 After your image is created (named `armbian`), it will automatically spawn the Armbian build container.

-**NOTICE**: In some cases, tt is possible that SELinux might block your access to `/root/armbian/cache` temporary build directory.You can fix it by either adding the correct SELinux context to your **host** cache directory, or, disabling SELinux.
+**NOTICE**: In some cases, it is possible that SELinux might block your access to `/root/armbian/cache` temporary build directory.
+You can fix it by either adding the correct SELinux context to your **host** cache directory, or, disabling SELinux.

 Get acquainted with the Build system.